thejoycekung/joyce.fyi/content/posts/metactf-cybergames-2020.md

 }
 ```

+Notice how the access code isn't checked at all, and `isAuthenticated` is never modified.
+We want `isAuthenticated` to be any value *other* than 0, so that it will register as `true`.

-So, all we have to do is enter in enough garbage (> 48 characters[^bb0]) so that the buffer will overflow and cause a segmentation fault.
-Then, the system will just print out the flag.
+So, we can modify `isAuthenticated` by overflowing the buffer (by entering > 48 characters[^bb0]), which will then print out the flag and cause a segmentation fault.

 [^bb0]: *Post-CTF*: I tested it out after, and the exact number was 64 characters.
 64-48 = 16.
 I don't actually know why 64.
 Something about stack frames?